MASSA-MyAIRA-ERA-MAJECA Webinar on Robotics & AI – “How AI & Robotics Impacts Your Life” on 25 November 2021

 Tan Sri Dato’ Paul Koon Poh Keong – spoke on Press Metal’s aluminium smelting and extrusion business and its progressive investments into integrated upstream and downstream alumina value chain, focusing on sustainability as its main driving focus.

-Following the plenary session was a Presentation by Mr. Daiji Kojima, President of the Japanese Chamber of Trade & Industry (JACTIM), Malaysia (pic below) giving an overview of its members’ investment activities in Malaysia.
+President of the Japanese Chamber of Trade & Industry (JACTIM), Malaysia (pic below) giving an overview of its members’ investment activities in Malaysia.

 The Joint Conference ended with closing remarks by the Vice-Presidents of JAMECA and MAJECA.